 - 6 cups GF beef broth

-- 2 tsp Kosher salt plus more for seasoning
+- 2 teaspoon Kosher salt plus more for seasoning

 - Thick sliced GF white bread or baguette